LA-cmd-prompt/DSAR/README.md

 # DSAR Automation Case Study

 ## Overview
-This repository demonstrates how a company can automate **Data Subject Access Requests (DSARs)** — user requests to access, correct, or delete their personal data.
+This repository demonstrates how a company can respond to **Data Subject Access Requests (DSARs)** — user requests to access, correct, or delete their personal data.

 Under:
 - **PIPEDA**: Individuals have the right to access and correct their personal information.